urbanairship/ruby-library/docs/create_and_send.rst

 Create and Send
 ===============

-The Ruby Library uses different kinds of objects in addition to the CreateAndSend object.
+The CreateAndSend class uses various notification classes as the portion of the notification part of the payload.
+Different channels that harness Create and Send will require slightly different implementation, and therefore, a different notification object.

-Different ways to use Create and Send will require slightly different implementation, and therefore, a different object.
+For more context see EmailNotification and SmsNotification to see how each class method operates, and how that is used to create the notification portion of the Create and Send payload.

 For background information visit out docs here: https://docs.airship.com/api/ua/#tag/create-and-send